 A higher open rate means more users see your CTA, so tweaking the parts of your welcome email that are visible in the inbox can have a big impact on the success of that campaign.
 Remember that only the first 4 or 5 words of preview text will appear on mobile devices!

-Here are some examples from the SaaS world of welcome emails with great subject lines:
+Here are some examples of welcome emails with great subject lines:

 company name's compliance checklist.
 Gusto's welcome email is positioned as a handy personalized resource.

 - [New Relic] Next steps for setting up your account.
 This makes it obvious you have an unfinished task to complete

 - Eager to help you get your team onboard Buffer!
 This reads like a personal message, not a transactional email.
 It demonstrates the emotion of a human which is a key part of Buffer's brand and a way to hook users that mentally filter away automated emails